Colorado Springs Divorce

 - Are there retirement and pension plans involved?

-- Will either of the spouses be seeking support?
+- Will either of the spouses be seeking seeking spousal support or maintenance?

 At the outset of an engagement, when I learn about the nature of your divorce, I can advise of the retainer that will be required, as well as other matters concerning legal fees.
 Typically, at this time I can also provide a likely range of what a divorce might cost based upon my understanding of the matters involved.